 In case you’re not familiar with it, RV Trip Wizard is an excellent online trip planning tool that is customizable for your RV and travel style.
 It offers RV-safe route planning, over 20,000 campgrounds, nearly 60,000 points of interest, shows fuel and travel distance radiuses, and enables you to plan and track your trip as well as the costs.
 You can save 25% on an annual membership to RV Trip Wizard with coupon code RVLOVE25.

 Planning RV-safe routes is especially important for big rigs, to ensure you can enter and exit the fuel station safely, without damaging your RV.
 But even though we were traveling in a much smaller 25′ motorhome this time, we still like using RV Trip Wizard.
 This allows us to lay out the main trip to create our route, find places to stay, and especially plan fuel stops, using the fuel distance radius tool.

 Planning our RV fuel stops was even more important on this trip, because we were driving a Class C motorhome built on a Mercedes Sprinter chassis.
 This RV prefers automotive diesel and can only accept Biodiesel up to B5.
-This can be a bit of an extra challenge, as many truck stops use biodiesel at higher than B5.
+This can be a bit of an extra challenge.
+Many truck stops use biodiesel at higher than B5.

 More detail on route and fueling

 We did about 1,000 miles of local exploring in the RV, on top of what the main overall trip route shows in RV Trip Wizard.
 Also note that because we were driving a smaller RV, we sometimes turned off the RV-Safe GPS routing.
 We had traveled many of the roads before, so we were confident our smaller rig would be OK.
 But for the main RV trip to Florida planning, we DID use RV-Safe routing to keep us on major roads in unfamiliar areas.
 Also because it tends to keep us on roads where we are more likely to find truck stops where can re-fuel using our discount card.